Article written by Elisa

 Finish the first day of this Marseille weekend trip at the charming fishing port of Vallon des Auffes.
 Nestled between two cliffs and facing the sea, the Vallon des Auffes is one of the most picturesque places in Marseille, and it offers the impression that time stopped many decades ago.

-Vallon des Auffes is one of the most emblematic places in Marseille, a small peaceful haven so close and so far away from the hustle and bustle of the city.
-This is also one of the most beautiful settings to dine in Marseille (sunsets here are amazing), perfect for your Saturday dinner if you are here for the weekend (see our proposals at the end of the post).
+Vallon des Auffes is also one of the most beautiful settings to dine in Marseille (sunsets here are amazing!), perfect for your Saturday dinner if you are here for the weekend (see my suggestions at the end of the post).

 5. Le Panier Neighborhood

-The second day of this Marseille itinerary starts at Le Panier, Marseille’s historical neighborhood, where visitors can find real Marseille.
+The second day of this Marseille 2 days itinerary starts at Le Panier, Marseille’s historical neighborhood.
 Le Panier is located on the north of the Old Port, behind the former Hôtel Dieu’s façade (today Hotel Intercontinental).

-TIP: This morning walking tour of Le Panier, with a local guide, is perfect for this 2-day itinerary Marseille.
+TIP: This morning walking tour of Le Panier, with a local guide, is perfect for this Marseille itinerary 2 days.

 Spend Three Days in Marseille (if you can …)